phil-opp/blog_os/blog/content/second-edition/posts/06-cpu-exceptions/index.md

 }
 ```

-When we run it in QEMU now (using `bootimage run`), we see the following:
+When we run it in QEMU now (using `cargo xrun`), we see the following:

 ![QEMU printing `EXCEPTION: BREAKPOINT` and the interrupt stack frame](qemu-breakpoint-exception.png)